Ghost-ai-cpu/oxen-core/README.md

 * Change to the cloned directory, run:

     ```bash
-    cd loki
+    cd worktips
     ```

-* If you would like a specific [version/tag](https://github.com/oxen-io/oxen-core/tags), do a git checkout for that version. eg. 'v5.1.2'.
+* If you would like a specific [version/tag](https://github.com/worktips-io/worktips-core/tags), do a git checkout for that version. eg. 'v5.1.2'.
 If you don't care about the version and just want binaries from master, skip this step:

     ```bash
     git checkout v5.1.2